Pilot's Handbook of Aeronautical Knowledge

 Wind and Pressure Representation on Surface Weather Maps

 Surface weather maps provide information about fronts, areas of high and low pressure, and surface winds and pressures for each station.
-These map also depicts the wind and pressure at the surface for each location.
+These maps also depicts the wind and pressure at the surface for each location.

 The station circle represents the head of the arrow, with the arrow pointing in the direction from which the wind is blowing.
 However, winds are described by the direction from which they blow.